Compare Cheap Flights to Las Vegas, United States

 PublicUs is a stylish cafe located on Fremont Street in Downtown Las Vegas.
-The goal of the cafe was to create a communal atmosphere that can commonly be found in other cafes around the world.
-Visitors with cheap flights to Las Vegas can head here for cups of coffee and simple but delicious meals, such as steak and eggs, Belgian waffles, and buttermilk fried chicken with egg.
+The goal of the cafe was to create a communal atmosphere that can be found in other cafes around the world.
+Visitors with cheap flights to Las Vegas can head here for cups of coffee and simple but delicious meals, such as steak and eggs, Belgian waffles, and buttermilk fried chicken with eggs.

 What are the best ways to get around Las Vegas?

 After arriving on last-minute flights to Las Vegas, you’ll find plenty of transportation options available.
 The most common mode of transport on the Las Vegas Strip is the monorail.
 Monorails come every four to eight minutes and make various stops along The Strip.
 Major monorail stations are located at the MGM Grand, Paris, Caesar’s Palace and the Las Vegas Convention Center.
 Tickets for the Las Vegas Monorail cost $5 USD (about $7.80 NZD) for a one-way fare or $13 USD (about $20.30 NZD) for a day pass.

 If you are venturing away from the Las Vegas Strip, a number of public buses also run in the area.
 The Downtown Loop bus operates every 20 to 30 minutes and stops at several attractions in Downtown Las Vegas, including Fremont Street and the Mob Museum.
 Another bus route is The Deuce.
 This bus operates 24 hours a day and has pick-up points throughout the Strip and Downtown areas.
 Major stops available on The Deuce include Fremont Street, the Stratosphere, Bellagio, and the Welcome to Las Vegas sign.